tmajchrz/mern-scheduling-team/readme.md

-# Goalsetter MERN app
+# Scheduler MERN app

-This is the goalsetter app from the [Learn the MERN Stack](https://www.youtube.com/watch?v=-0exw-9YJBo) series on YouTube.
+This is the scheduler app based on the goalsetter app from the [Learn the MERN Stack](https://www.youtube.com/watch?v=-0exw-9YJBo) series on YouTube.

 ## Usage